Enjoy transparent pricing here at Syfe. Here is a breakdown of Syfe's fees, regulatory fees, and market exchange fees where applicable:

 Commission fees for the US market (outside of the free trade allowance) and all fees applicable to the SG market are subject to prevailing GST.

-FX fees: In order to execute the order you may need to convert the SGD in your Trade account to USD, therefore a foreign exchange fee may apply.
+In order to execute the order you may need to convert the SGD in your Brokerage account to USD, therefore a foreign exchange fee may apply.
 You may view the indicative exchange rate in the app.
 You will see the exchange rate under your transaction history in the app once the conversion is done.

 The SEC levies a USD 8 fee for every USD 1,000,000 of principal sold, rounded to the nearest cent.

 FINRA charges brokerage firms a small fee on sell orders, which is passed through to the SEC to support the costs of regulation and supervision.
 For stocks and ETFs, all sales are charged at a rate of USD 0.000119 per share with a minimum charge of USD 0.01 and a maximum charge of USD 5.95.
 This is also known as the TAF, or Trading Activity Fee.

 SEC & FINRA fees only occur on the sale of a security and are equal to: